 I do like how the night and day play out over Mars Alive.
 When it starts to become night and the light from your helmet shines in the distance, there were times I was just expecting something to crawl or move, but having just yourself out in this open world and trying to survive the world that is being thrown at you and trying and at times praying that your crops will thrive so that you can produce different foods and not having to rely on energy bars and water alone, you also want to make sure to be able to thrive and continue to believe that you will not run out of oxygen, water or food and die a painful slow agonizing death, can actually be more scarier than some alien creatures trying to get you.

 Mars Alive is out now.
 A review copy was provided.
-To learn more about Future Tech, please visit their site and make sure to follow them on Twitter.
+To learn more about Future Tech, please visit their site.
 To learn more about Winking Entertainment, please make sure you visit their site and make sure to like them on Facebook and to follow them on Twitter.

 In case you missed the trailer, please enjoy.
 Until next time, I am going to see what more I can discover.